c-straub/radVP/README.md

 The five parameter files in the main folder lead to a simulation of the linearised VP for the steady state k=1=Rmax and initial condition w*phi'(E).
 In the folder "Parameters", we have included further parameter files.
-The first ones result in a similar simulation, but with better numerical parameters; these paramters were actually used to create the plots at the start of Section 8.3.
+The first ones result in a similar simulation, but with better numerical parameters; these paramters were actually used to create the plots at the start of Section 8.3 of the thesis.
 The second ones initiate a simulation of the non-linearised VP with initial condition close to the isotropic polytrope k=1=Rmax; these parameters were used to create the plots at the start of Section 8.4.

 The outputs of the particle-in-cell simulations get printed in various output files, all having the prefix "out_".